 Abstract

-[IMPORTANT: This is a Registered Report Stage 1 before data collection.
+IMPORTANT: This is a Registered Report Stage 1 before data collection.
 Written in past tense as a template to simulate what the final manuscript will look like.
-No pre-registration or data collection have been conducted.]
+No pre-registration or data collection have been conducted.

 Human beings have a fundamental need to connect with others.
-Epley, Akalis, et al. (2008) found that participants higher in chronic loneliness had a stronger tendency to anthropomorphize non-human objects, presumably for fulfilling unmet needs for social connection.
+Epley, Akalis, et al. (2008) found that people higher in chronic loneliness had a stronger tendency to anthropomorphize non-human objects, presumably for fulfilling unmet needs for social connection.
 We conducted a close replication of Epley, Akalis, et al. (2008): Based on the setup of their Study 1, we examined the correlations between loneliness and anthropomorphism of technological gadgets (original Study 1) and pets (original Study 3) and belief in supernatural beings (original Study 2), with a large U.S. sample recruited from MTurk (n = [XX; target n is 1,000]).
 Meanwhile, we extended the replication by examining the association between belief in free will and anthropomorphism.
 We found [weak-to-no / weak / medium / strong] empirical support for the original conclusion / our extensions. […].
 All materials, data, and code are available on https://osf.io/2sb7x/.

 Keywords: anthropomorphism; loneliness; free will belief; replication; Registered Report